 Depending on when you check in, the Culinary Concierge may or may not be available.
 He or she mans the desk until 5:00 pm.
 If you should arrive later, no worries.
-Let your restaurant server know of your gluten allergy.
+Let your waiter or waitress know of your dietary restrictions.

 If the Culinary Concierge is available, visit the desk found at the Living Room.
-She will show you the menus for every restaurant at Sandals LaSource Grenada.
+She will show you the menus for every 5 Start Gourmet restaurant at Sandals Grenada.
 From my experience, the concierge will not be able to answer allergen related questions related to specific items on the menu.
-Their job is to make your restaurant reservation schedule for your entire stay and to confirm you are attending the Soon Come Back Dinner.
-Tip: Book your dinner reservations a little earlier than you normally eat.
-It is our experience that gluten free entrees take longer to prepare.
+Their job is to make your dinner reservation schedule for your entire stay and to confirm you are attending the Soon Come Back Dinner.
+Tip: Book your dining reservations a little earlier than you normally eat.
+It is our experience that gluten free meals take longer to prepare.

 Sandals Resorts has really upped their game over the past few years.
-Before you even place a drink order at a restaurant, the server will ask if you have any food allergies.
-They note the allergy on their order pad and let you browse the menu.
+Before you even place a drink order, the server will ask if you have any food allergies.
+They note the allergen (wheat, corn, soy, dairy, etc.) on their order pad and let you browse the menu.

-Unfortunately, the restaurant menus are one area Sandals LaSource Grenada needs to upgrade.
+Unfortunately, the menus are one area Sandals needs to upgrade.
 At the bottom of the menu there is a notation with a wheat icon stating “can be prepared gluten free”.
-The icon is nowhere to be found on the menu, leaving you to initially think there aren’t any options.
+The icon is nowhere to be found on the menu, leaving you to initially think there aren’t any meal options.

 You have two options.
-Have the server ask the head chef which items on the menu can be made gluten free (this can be a time-consuming option as the chef is quite busy) or pick what you want to eat and have it made gluten free.
+Have the waitress ask the head chef which items on the menu can be made gluten free (this can be a time-consuming option as the chef is quite busy) or pick what you want to eat and have it made with your dietary restrictions in mind.

 We were guests at Sandals LaSource Grenada for 9 nights and 10 days.
 I have compiled a list of the restaurants we ate at with the gluten free menu items we chose.
 We aren’t foodies by any means and our menu selections reflect this.

 Dinner: We arrived in Grenada too late to speak to the Culinary Concierge so we decided to try our luck at Cucina Romana.
-Most restaurants are the same at each Sandals Resort location.
-We felt like Italian cuisine and knew Cucina Romana would meet that need.
+Most restaurants and their menus are the same at each Sandals Resort location.
+After 12+ hours of travel, we were craving Italian cuisine and knew Cucina Romana would have the carbs and cheese we desired.

-We both enjoyed a Caesar salad without croutons and a glass of Robert Mondavi house red wine.
+We both enjoyed a Caesar salad, without croutons, and a glass of Robert Mondavi house red wine.
 For the main course, I had Spaghetti Carbonara and asked the chef for a side of grilled chicken breast for protein.
-While Sandals Resorts do not have gluten free spaghetti noodles, they do have penne.
+While Sandals Resorts does not have gluten free spaghetti noodles, they do have penne.
+(Update: During our 2019 visit to Grenada, the resort had noodles but no penne.
+If this matters to you, mention it in your initial letter to the resort’s customer service.)
 Nick, my husband, had the Scottadita d’Agnello, which is grilled lamb chops, roasted potatoes and vegetables.

 Breakfast: We started the morning at the breakfast buffet at Spices.
 Here the list of gluten free items you can enjoy include: fresh fruit and vegetables, scrambled eggs, bacon, yogurt and juices or smoothies.
 I asked for gluten free pancakes and the chef could not provide them.
 This restaurant is open air dining.
 The mornings were quite hot, even during late November, and we found eating directly in the sun to be a hot mess. (literally!)

 Lunch: Every day we had gluten free pizza for lunch at Dino’s Pizzeria Italiana.
-When we aren’t on vacation, 80% of the time we eat a Paleo friendly diet.
-This means we are dairy free, grain free and gluten free.
-It isn’t very often we enjoy pizza.
-However, we find it’s easier when traveling to eat a gluten free diet.
 Tip: Place your pizza order as soon as the restaurant opens at 11:00 AM.
 Gluten free pizza will take anywhere from 20 to 30 minutes when the restaurant is not busy.
 Otherwise, it could take up to an hour.
-Gluten free dining at Sandals is not for the impatient.
+Dining at Sandals with dietary restrictions is not for the impatient.
 (From here on out, I will not note our lunch menu unless we changed course.)